SWotherspoon/Rheap/README.md

 install.packages("devtools")
 ```

-(BAStag otherwise does not need devtools for normal use.)
+(Rheap otherwise does not need devtools for normal use.)

 ## Example